Red Skin Mashed Potatoes

 While the potatoes are cooking, melt the butter over medium heat.
 Sauté the garlic in it for 1-2 minutes.

-Turn the heat to low and add the half and half, sour cream, salt, and pepper.
+Turn the heat to low and add the half and half, sour cream, salt, pepper, and cheese (if using).
 Stir until smooth.

 Drain the potatoes.
-Mash the potatoes using a ricer or handheld masher.
+Mash the potatoes using a ricer, handheld masher, or electric mixer.

 Stir in the butter mixture and garnish with additional butter pats, chives, and cracked pepper if desired.